 First, the user will upload their tabular dataset, which must take the form of a csv.
 This csv must follow certain format rules, such as having column names ‘index’ and ‘class’, as well as not containing string values (other than TRUE/FALSE).
 Therefore, categorical variables must be encoded accordingly.
 If the dataset follows these rules, it will be uploaded to the website.

-Users can also view visualizations.
-Below is one example, which displays the performance of each model in various metrics.
+Below is one example of the type of visualization that will be generated, which displays the performance of each model in various metrics.
 This can be used to compare the models and determine which is the appropriate choice, depending on what metrics are most important to the user’s goals.